cambridgeltl/ContrastiveBLI/README.md

 cd C2
 sh run_all.sh
 ```
 Since our method is symmetric, it is not needed to run source->target and target->source translation separately.
-Both Stage C1 and Stage C2 will output 4 scores in a single run, for each language pair.
-E.g., for a language pair (L1, L2), you will get the following 4 scores together:
+Each of Stage C1 and Stage C2 will output 4 scores in a single run, for each language pair.
+I.e., for a language pair (L1, L2), you will get the following 4 scores together:
 1. P@1 via NN retrieval for L1->L2;
 2. P@1 via CSLS retrieval for L1->L2;
 3. P@1 via NN retrieval for L2->L1;